Ultrasonic flow meter: Means of operation

 There are three different types of ultrasonic flow meters.
 Transmission (or contrapropagating transit-time) flow meters can be distinguished into in-line (intrusive, wetted) and clamp-on (non-intrusive) varieties.
 Ultrasonic flow meters that use the Doppler shift are called reflection or Doppler flow meters.
 The third type is the open-channel flow meter.

 Principle

 Time transit flow meter

 Ultrasonic flow meters measure the difference between the transit time of ultrasonic pulses propagating with and against the flow direction.
-This time difference is a measure for the average velocity of the fluid along the path of the ultrasonic beam.
+This time difference (TTFM = Transit Time Flow Measurement) is a measure for the average velocity of the fluid along the path of the ultrasonic beam.
 By using the absolute transit times $t_{up}$ and $t_{down}$, both the averaged fluid velocity $v$ and the speed of sound $c$ can be calculated.
-Using these two transit times, the distance between receiving and transmitting transducers $L$ and the inclination angle $\alpha$, if we assume that sound has to go against the flow when going up and along the flow when returning down, then one can write the following equations from the definition of velocity:
+Using these two transit times, the distance between receiving and transmitting transducers $L$ and the inclination angle $\alpha$, if we assume that sound has to go against the flow when going upstream and along the flow when going downstream, then one can write the following two equations from the definition of velocity: